 - How to take CBD for Crohn’s

 - Which is the best CBD oil for Crohn’s?

 What is Crohn’s Disease?

 Crohn’s Disease is a condition that affects the digestive tract.
-Inflammation in the lining of the digestive system makes it difficult to digest food.

 During a Crohn’s Disease flare-up, the most common symptoms include:

 There’s currently no cure for Crohn’s Disease, but there are steps you can take to help control flare-ups and manage symptoms.

 Steroids are commonly prescribed as an initial treatment to reduce the severity of flare-ups and help individuals manage their symptoms.

 Once in remission from these symptoms, the next step is to identify and eliminate potential triggers.
 Some foods may aggravate symptoms and should therefore be avoided.